So much goes into an effective landing page. It takes practice, testing, analytics, design skills, keyword research, and so much more.

-The packages are pricey ($200/month starting out) for first-time landing page optimizers, but larger companies and organizations will see the value built in to the platform.
+The packages are pricey ($800/month starting out) for first-time landing page optimizers, but larger companies and organizations will see the value built in to the platform.

-If you’d like a more creative, hands-on approach to your landing pages, along with fill in the blanks simplicity, Visual Website Optimizer is as good as it gets.
+If you’d like a more creative, hands-on approach to your landing pages, along with fill in the blanks simplicity, VWO is as good as it gets.

-Where this package really shines, however, is through its multivariate testing.
+Where VWO shines is through its multivariate testing.
 It also offers behavioral targeting and usability testing along with heat maps, so you can see precisely how your visitors are interacting with your landing pages, and make changes accordingly.

 You can also use the built-in WYSIWYG (what you see is what you get) editor to make changes to your landing pages without any prior knowledge of HTML, CSS or other types of coding.

 If you’d like to take the service for a test drive, you can have it “score” your page based on an in-house 13-point checklist.
-A free trial is also available, as is the opportunity to schedule a demo.
+The opportunity to schedule a demo is also available.